 - Built to burn longer and at a low temperature which makes them ideal for smoking

-- Uniform shape makes them easier to arrange when using the snake or domino method
+- Uniform shape makes them easier to arrange when using the charcoal snake method for smoking

 - Additives, including potential allergens

 - Leaves more ash because there’s less wood to burn

 - Are born from trees